Native Milkweed: A Beginner’s Guide

 Do NOT plant Tropical Milkweed

-Which milkweed is native to my area?
+Which milkweed is native to your area?

 Xerces Society offers milkweed guides organized by region or state that list the milkweed varieties that are native.
 It’s a great resource to see the varieties that are native to your area.
 They also offer a way to search for places to buy milkweed seed in their Milkweed Seed Finder.